MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 What is the difference between these distributions?

-  * Same mean and median, but different spread over the x axis
+  * Same mean and median, but different spread over the x-axis
   * This can be measured by the variance of the data:

 ![variance](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/variance.png)